chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > The other comments answering that question are great.
 I think also there's often elitism and perspective problems.
 Some programmers are like, "well, my code is readable and who needs comments when there's readable code?".
 They ignore the fact that reading code is still very time consuming (especially if you haven't spent months writing it), high level time documentation is a must to tie things together, and that simply there's usually too much code to read that could be succinctly summed up.
 They forget that not everyone has their experience and familiarity with the codebase on a whole.
 They don't realize knowledge they take for granted about the code and the patterns they use and the naming scheme they follow.
 > So in short, they're never really considering what it's like to be exposed to their code from the perspective of an outsider.
 Thus, they skip "obvious" documentation and make bad assumptions about what you know.

 - Some developers might think "It's obvious what this code does.
-Why does it need documentation?" simply because they aren't looing at this with 'never seen it before' eyes.
+Why does it need documentation?" simply because they aren't looking at this with 'never seen it before' eyes.

 ### Comment